project-undefined/Lupine-OS/Apache-2.0-NoHarm-summary.md

-# Do No Harm Licence – Summary
+# Do No Harm License – Summary

 For version 0.3, July 2022